 Players are always boasting or making the claim that they alone was responsible for getting somebody evicted or saved.
 No one can do that all by themself.
 Both of those are a group effort.
 You are only one vote out of many.
 Just because the Head of Household nominates somebody, doesn’t mean that they will be evicted right away.
 They have opportunities to save themselves.
 The HoH does not get a player evicted.
 All they did was nominate them.
 Then it’s out of their hands.
 They‘ve even been known to boast, “I‘m getting rid of her ass this week.”
 But that’s not up to you.
 You don’t get to vote.
 Or you are only one vote.

 “Everybody is against me and are lying to me.
 I can’t trust anybody in this house.“ Oh, boo-hoo!
 Get over yourself!
 Nobody, me especially, is impressed by your crying and feeling sorry for yourself.
 You just reveal your weakness by doing that.
+It’s just a game.
 As Tom Hanks’ character says in A League of Their Own (1992), “There is no crying in baseball!“ My advice is to get it together, and don’t let the other players get your goat.
-Be strong.
-Just play the game!
+If you can‘t take the heat, then get out of the kitchen!
 One paranoid girl on there kept going around the house asking everyone, “Are you all conspiring against me?”
 Well, they are not going to admit it if they are!
 “Oh, yes, Ms. Thing.
 We are all conspiring against you.
 What are you going to do about it?”

 If I find out a secret about somebody, I won’t volunteer the information unless I am asked directly about it.
 So if you have a secret, keep it to yourself, because once you divulge it, it‘s not a secret anymore.
 “I’ll tell you something, if you promise not to tell anybody.“ The problem with that is, that’s the same thing that they say to everybody that they tell, until everybody knows about it!
 One season when a player figured out that a fellow houseguest had a secret twin sister in the house, and they were both playing unbeknownst to the other players, instead of keeping that knowledge to herself and using it to her advantage, she went and told other people, which did not help her game at all.